rashadahmed163/Soft-Computing-Lab/README.md

   Dataset - IRIS

 # Lab-2
-  Contains the implementation of the Single layer Perceptron
+  Contains the implementation of the (Feed-Forward) Single layer Perceptron

   Dataset - IRIS, SPECT, SPECTF

 # Lab-3
-  Contains the implementation of the Multi-layered Perceptron
+  Contains the implementation of the (Backward Propoagation) Multi-layered Perceptron

   Dataset - IRIS, SPECT, SPECTF